 There are three ways of selecting multiple assets in the asset manager.
 The first way to select assets is by using the checkboxes on the upper left corner of an asset.
 Another easy way to select multiple assets is by quickly combining a left mouse button click with a dragging movement of your cursor.
 Like selecting multiple files in your file-explorer or finder.
 Finally, if you want to select all assets in the asset manager, simply combine ctrl + a.

-When you have multiple assets selected, a taskbar appears in the bottom right corner.
+When you have multiple assets selected, a batch edit bar appears in the bottom right corner.

-In the top left of the taskbar, you can see how many assets you have selected at that moment.
+In the top left of the batch edit bar, you can see how many assets you have selected at that moment.
 If you like to de-select this set of assets, simply click the x-button in the left upper corner.
-To improve your view, you can expand or shrink the taskbar with the arrow button in the right upper corner.
+To improve your view, you can expand or shrink the batch edit bar with the arrow button in the right upper corner.

-Furthermore, the taskbar shows a few actions that you can take with this set of assets.
+Furthermore, the batch edit bar shows a few actions that you can take with this set of assets.
 We will highlight these actions one by one.
-Again, depending on your user role and rights within the platform, the action buttons on the taskbar might be limited.
+Again, depending on your user role and rights within the platform, the action buttons on the batch edit bar might be limited.